Choose another lake

 History and Status of the Sport Fishery: In 2007, The Nature Conservancy entered into a cooperative fish management agreement with the Illinois Department of Natural Resources for the Emiquon Preserve.
 The water bodies on the site underwent an immediate fish rehabilitation project to remove exotic fish species.
 The IDNR initiated fish restocking in 2007 with brood fish that included: llargemouth bass, white crappie, black crappie, bluegill, bowfin, spotted gar, channel catfish, brown bullhead, warmouth, orangespotted sunfish, pumpkinseed sunfish, golden shiner, brook silverside, and blackstripe topminnow.
 IDNR fish stockings and surveys have resulted in the potential of at least 43 fish species now present in the lake.

-In 2022, the total exotic fish collected were 79 common carp, 9 silver carp and 3 grass carp.
+In 2023, the total nonnative fish collected were 63 common carp, 4 silver carp, 2 grass carp, 1 bighead carp and 2 carp x goldfish hybrids.

 These new fish species collections probably entered the Preserve from the Illinois River through the new control structure site.
 The size of these fish indicate that they arrived through a large passage like the control structure.
 The silver carp, bighead carp and the grass carp had extremely robust body conditions.
 Their growth rate is currently at an accelerated rate in the Preserve.
 No reproduction and recruitment has been documented at this time for the Asian carp species.